fabioferan/IT_DEV_RISK-CSharp/README.md

-# Credit Suisse – IT DEV RISK
+# IT DEV RISK - CSharp

 **Problem:** Categorize trades in a bank´s portfolio